 The safety of alirocumab was assessed from a pooled analysis of data from 14 ODYSSEY trials.
 Out of 5,234 participants, 1,524 had type 2 diabetes, 28 had type 1 diabetes and 2 had unspecified diabetes.
 There was no increase in adverse effects in participants with diabetes compared with the participants without diabetes.
-There was also no increase seen in HbA1c or fasting plasma glucose, regardless of baseline diabetes status.127
+There was also no increase seen in HbA1c or fasting plasma glucose, regardless of baseline diabetes status.146

-The effect of alirocumab was assessed in individuals with CKD (eGFR 30-59 mL/min/1.73 m2) pooled from ODYSSEY trials.
-128 The individuals with CKD were older and had a higher baseline incidence of diabetes (46.3% of the alirocumab group and 52% of the control group).
-These trials included comparisons of alirocumab versus placebo and alirocumab versus ezetimibe.
-128 10.5% of individuals (315/3,010) receiving alirocumab and 9.4% of controls (152/1,619) had CKD.
+The effect of alirocumab was assessed in individuals with CKD (eGFR 30-59 ml/min/1.73 m2) pooled from ODYSSEY trials.147 The individuals with CKD were older and had a higher baseline incidence of diabetes (46.3% of the alirocumab group and 52% of the control group).
+These trials included comparisons of alirocumab versus placebo and alirocumab versus ezetimibe.147 10.5% of individuals (315/3,010) receiving alirocumab and 9.4% of controls (152/1,619) had CKD.
 Baseline levels of LDL cholesterol, non-HDL cholesterol and apo B were lower in the CKD study population and they had higher Lp(a) and TG.
 The reduction in LDL cholesterol, Lp(a) and non-HLD cholesterol at week 24 was comparable in populations with CKD and without.
 Safety data was similar; however, serious adverse events occurred at a higher rate in the CKD population.
-Of note, renal function did not change in response to alirocumab and cardiovascular outcomes were not mentioned.
-128

-The ODYSSEY COMBO II trial was a 104-week, ezetimibe controlled, double blind study in 720 participants with documented atherosclerotic cardiovascular disease or high cardiovascular risk at baseline already receiving maximally tolerated statin therapy.
-129 It included 148 participants with diabetes treated with alirocumab.
-Participants with eGFR <30 mL/min/1.73 m2 were excluded.
+Of note, renal function did not change in response to alirocumab and cardiovascular outcomes were not mentioned.147 baseline already receiving maximally tolerated statin therapy.148 It included 148 participants with diabetes treated with alirocumab.
+Participants with eGFR < $30 \text{ ml/min/1.73} \text{ m}^2$ were excluded.
 At 24 weeks, there was a reduction in LDL cholesterol by 49%, non-HDL cholesterol by 41%, Lp(a) by 20% and TG by 15% from baseline.
 HDL increased by 8%.
-In this trial, alirocumab treatment did not affect fasting glucose or HbA1c.
-129
+In this trial, alirocumab treatment did not affect fasting glucose or HbA1c.148